 1. Map how orders actually move through your business

 Before comparing software, document your real flow.
 Where do orders come from?
-Shopee, Lazada, TikTok Shop, your own website?
-How do they reach customers?
-Through your own warehouse, a 3PL, or direct from suppliers?
-The goal is to find software that fits your current operation, not one that forces you to rebuild your process around its limitations.
+Shopee, Lazada, TikTok Shop, or your own website?
+Whether you handle local fulfillment or manage complex cross-border e-commerce shipments cross-border e-commerce shipments through a 3PL or direct suppliers, the goal is to find software that fits your current operation, not one that forces you to rebuild your process around its limitations.

 2. Prioritize stock syncing that actually works in real time